What is outdoor worship?

 Anyone, any age.

-Anywhere so long as it isn’t inside.
+Anywhere in a natural environment.
 The churchyard, woods, gardens, parks, fields, by the river, the seashore, and so on.
 The land can be public or private, but if it is private remember to get permission first.
-Services can also be at any time of day.
-Sunrise, sunset and any time in between.
-Regardless of the weather!

 Muddy Church | Weblink